jarrodtaylor/SyrinxPreview/src/posts/20160120-wearables-adoption-on-the-rise-along-with-security-concerns.md

+---
+title: Wearable's Adoption Rises, Security Concerns Grow
+description: Wearables are slowly becoming everyday technologies for many American shoppers and workers, but what security concerns come with this growth?
-title: Wearables adoption on the rise along with security concerns
+archive_title: Wearables adoption on the rise along with security concerns
 link: http://blogs.syrinx.com/mobile-development/wearables-adoption-on-the-rise-along-with-security-concerns/

-+++

-# Wearables adoption on the rise along with security concerns
+---

+# Wearables Adoption Rises, Security Concerns Grow

 Wearable technology shows tons of promise: Consumers can use smartwatches for completing retail transactions with mobile payment apps; banks can provide wearable apps for account management; and security purposes and corporations can arm their employees with quick and easy access to enterprise applications thanks to a variety of different devices.
 Many individuals realize this potential, and as such, wearables are slowly but surely becoming everyday technologies for many American shoppers and workers.